Aerosol Generating Procedures in Dental Practice: A National Survey

 To support SDCEP develop further resources for dental practices during the COVID-19 pandemic, a national survey asking for dentists’ views about additional information that should be included in the guide and the key advice that would be most helpful for patients was conducted.

 Four hundred and twenty-six completed questionnaires were submitted.
-A summary of the results can be found here.
+A summary of the results (PDF) is available.

 What does my patient think during COVID-19?
 A twitter analysis